 These are the websites that I like to visit to understand the propagation forecast for the day.
-If your favorite site is not on the list, add a comment so that we and the rest of our readers can check it out.
+If your favorite site is not on the list, add a comment so that the rest of our readers and we can check it out.

 DX Alarm Clock Hardware Components

 The DX Alarm Clock is based on a Raspberry Pi 3 computer and an Adafruit Pi-TFT Touch Screen Display.
-The list of components, along with links is below.
-Since I built the Raspberry Pi almost a year ago and technology is always advancing, some of the parts are no longer available or have better replacements available.
+The list of components, along with links, is below.
+Since I built the initial DX Alarm Clock almost a year ago and technology is always advancing, some of the parts are no longer available or have better replacements available.
 I’ll provide information on what I used and a recommended replacement.
 Approximate prices are included.

 Portable Speaker: Any small portable/rechargeable speaker will do.
 Mine is a Kinivo, but it is no longer available.
 Any small speaker will do as long as it is Bluetooth or has a 3.5″ stereo connector.